Skip to content

 Who reviews

-Material factual claims are reviewed internally before publication against official consumer-credit, credit-reporting, debt-collection, scoring, or lending-disclosure sources.
+Credit Proud reviews material factual claims against official consumer-credit, credit-reporting, debt-collection, scoring, or lending-disclosure sources before publication.
 Named outside reviewers are used only when their identity and credentials can be shown transparently.

 03